department-of-veterans-affairs/developer-portal/.github/PULL_REQUEST_TEMPLATE.md

 -->
 - [ ] Tests added or updated for change
 - [ ] Docs updated
+- [ ] Accessibility concerns have been considered and addressed

 ### Requested feedback
 <!-- Is there any specific feedback you are looking for on the PR?
 It's okay if this is blank. -->